 (fentanyl) Sublingual Spray

-Due to the risk of respiratory depression, SUBSYS is contraindicated in the management of acute or postoperative pain including headache/migraine and in opioid non-tolerant patients.
+Due to the risk of respiratory depression, SUBSYS is contraindicated in the management of acute or postoperative pain including headache/migraine and in opioid non-tolerant patients. [see CONTRAINDICATIONS]

 - When prescribing, do not convert patients on a mcg per mcg basis from any other fentanyl products to SUBSYS.